LorenzoSerina-UniBS/Synonyms-Antonyms-GeneralKnowledge-BERT-Heads/README.md

 2. Run the *collector.py* algorithm.
 3. Run the *results.py* algorithm on the results of *collector.py".
 4. Run *self_metric.py* to obtain the important heads.
-5. Collect all the results and use *BERT_Knowledge.ipynb* to obtain the results.
+5. Collect all the results and use *BERT_Knowledge_utils.ipynb* to obtain the results.